-Paris shuts down (and relaxes) in August, a national holiday.
-Go in spring, when the blossom’s out, or autumn, not least for Nuit Blanche, an all-night culturefest.
+Paris shuts down (and relaxes) in August, when everyone sensible is on the beach.
+Go in spring to see the blossom, or autumn to catch Nuit Blanche, an all-night culturefest every October.

 PlanesMost international flights arrive into Charles de Gaulle Airport; but some land at Paris Orly, along with regional flights.
 Taxis from Charles de Gaulle to the centre cost upwards of €50; save the cash for the Champs-Élysées and take one of the regular buses or trains that run from the airports to the centre ville.

 TrainsArrive in style by Eurostar if you’re travelling from London.
 For venturing further afield or when your feet need a break from all the wandering, make use of the 16 Metro lines and connected RER express trains.